francoismartineau/PYnotes/readme.md

-Maps or create midi events according to scales and chords
+Maps or creates midi events according to scales and chords